-Train Information – If you are rushed for time, and hiking is not for you, consider the one day Backpacker train trip.
-At present, reservations are not needed more than a few days in advance of your visit to Machu Picchu if you choose the one day train trip option, BUT, during the busy season you may want to reserve much more than a day in advance.
-If you choose this option and you arrange all the transportation and tickets yourself, expect to pay anywhere from $60 to $100 US (round trip) for the backpacker train ride, to and from either Cuzco or Poroy (the train station stop in Poroy – a small village, is about 15 minutes from Cuzco) to Machu Picchu.
-If you go through a travel agency expect to pay significantly more.
-Be sure to purchase your train tickets at least a few days before you leave for Machu Picchu.
-There is a first class car which sometimes is the only one available if the 2nd class cars are all filled up.
-The first class car is available for only a few dollars more!
-Its a bit nicer than the 2nd class car – nicer bathroom facilities, free drinks are served, and the seats recline and there is more leg room.
+If you are rushed for time, and hiking is not you thing, consider the one day Backpacker train trip.
+At present, reservations are not needed more than a few days in advance of your visit to Machu Picchu if you choose this option, BUT, during the busy season you may want to reserve much more than a week in advance.
+If you choose this option and you arrange all the transportation and tickets yourself, expect to pay anywhere from $80 to $120 US (round trip) for the backpacker train ride, to and from either Cuzco or Poroy (the train station stop in Poroy – a small village, is about 15 minutes from Cuzco) to Machu Picchu.

-There is a “local” train which is heavily discounted each way from Cuzco to Machu Picchu and for the return trip, but apparently tickets to this train are not sold to tourists.
-However, if you know someone who is Peruvian, I’ve been told they can purchase tickets for their friends on this train; if you are on a tight budget, this would allow you to save significant transportation costs.
+A “local” train is heavily discounted each way from Cuzco to Machu Picchu and for the return trip, but apparently tickets to this train are not sold to tourists.
+However, if you know someone who is Peruvian, we have been told they can purchase tickets for their friends on this train; if you are on a tight budget, this would allow you to save significant transportation costs.

-Basically you need to be at the train station by 5:30am as the train leaves by 6am sharp.
+A small coffee shop in the station sells basic eateries and a limited number of breakfast items including pastries and orange juice.
+You need to be at the train station by 5:30am as the train leaves by 6am sharp.
 Be sure to wear some warm clothes initially as the train is NOT heated at all and it can get quite cold.
-There is a small coffee breakfast shop that you can get some basic eateries before you leave such as pastries and orange juice.
 The train slowly climbs out of the Cuzco valley via many sharp switchbacks.
-The train will go to the end of a switchback and then stop and will head back the opposite direction just a little bit higher.
+The train will go to the end of a switchback, then stop and will head back the opposite direction just a little bit higher.

-Because of the many switchbacks it takes about 50 minutes to an hour to climb out of Cuzco to the top of the ridge.
-The high point on this train ridge is just a nudge over 12,100 feet (personal altimeter reading).
+Because of the numerous switchbacks it takes about 50 minutes to an hour to climb out of Cuzco to the top of the ridge.
+The high point on this ridge is just a nudge over 12,100 feet (reading taken from our personal altimeter).
 It takes about 4.5 hours from the Cuzco train station to the train station in Aguas Calientes (the closest town to Machu Picchu).
 Along the way you will travel through scenic valleys and along side the fierce and wild Urubamba river, deep in the canyon.
-If its clear sometimes you can see very jagged glacier capped peaks rising high above the canyon.
-Just before you get to Aguas Calientes you may see a fairly large scar on the hillside from a terrible mudslide in early 2004 which killed several villagers, destroyed the train tracks and stranded hundreds of tourists at Machu Picchu.
-This scar will diminish with time and soon you won’t even know there was a landslide here.
+If its clear sometimes passengers can see very jagged glacier capped peaks rising high above the canyon.
+Just before you get to Aguas Calientes one may see a fairly large scar on the hillside from a terrible mudslide in early 2004 which killed several villagers, destroyed the train tracks and stranded hundreds of tourists at Machu Picchu.
+This scar has significantly diminished over time.

-The train ends at Aguas Calientes and from here you hop on waiting buses which leave when they are full of passengers.
-The bus drivers all know the train arrival times so there is never a shortage of waiting buses.
-From here, its about 25 minutes by bus on a dirt road that winds its way past the river and finally climbs up to Machu Picchu via a series of many very sharp switchbacks.
-You will arrive near a large hotel and a drop off area.
+The train ends at Aguas Calientes and departing passengers hop on waiting buses which leave when they are full.
+Bus drivers all know the train arrival times so there is never a shortage of waiting buses.
+From here, its about 25 minutes by bus on a dirt road which winds its way past the river and finally climbs up to Machu Picchu via a series of numerous sharp switchbacks.
+Passengers will arrive near a large hotel and a drop off area.
 From here its a 15-20 minute walk to the main entrance.

 NOTE: on your return trip, the train may stop at a station before the train drops down the ridge into Cuzco.
 You may have an option to take a bus into Cuzco which takes approx 15 minutes from this station, rather then continue on the train which will take over an hour because of all the switchbacks.
-The cost of the bus here is a few US dollars.
+The cost of the bus is reasonably priced.

-You can purchased tickets through Peru Rail: www.perurail.com, largely (if not completely) owned by Orient Express.
+You can purchase tickets through Peru Rail: www.perurail.com, largely (if not completely) owned by Orient Express.

-Machu Picchu – By Peruvian standards, the prices are extremely high for food & drink at the cafe here.
-(However sometimes you can get Granadilla Gatorade!!).
+By Peruvian standards, the prices are extremely high for food & drink at the cafe located at the entrance.
+However sometimes you can get a rare Granadilla Gatorade!
 The prices however, do make sense as its quite a ways to bring food and supplies in.
-You can always bring a lunch for the day to save some money.
-The hamburgers are a bit greasy here, but if you starving this may not bother you.
+Snacks only are allowed to be brought into the ruins (no picnic lunches).
+The hamburgers at the cafe are a bit greasy, but if you are starving this may not bother you.
 You have to ask for ketchup and mustard & mayonnaise as these items are not automatically given to you.
-There are a few tables with umbrellas to protect from the rain here.
-Note, around 12:30pm you may not be able to get a seat here as this cafe fills up very quickly during lunch time.
-Also bring a hat and suntan lotion, as when the sun is out, it can be quite fierce.
+A few outdoor tables have umbrellas.
+Note, around 12:30pm it is difficult to find a seat as the cafe fills up very quickly during lunch time.

-You cannot take any backpacks past the main gate – there is a special room where you can check your bags in for free.
-You must have a purchased Machu Picchu ticket in order to check your bags – they will give you a receipt which you give them when you return.
-Also note that there are free walking sticks available near the entrance which you can use during your time in Machu Picchu.
-You must return them when you leave MP.
-These sticks are good to have especially if you decide to hike to the top of Huayna Picchu (see below).
+Backpacks are not allowed past the main gate – a special room is for checking in bags (they can be stored for free until you exit Machu Picchu).
+You must have a purchased Machu Picchu ticket in order to check your bags – staff will give you a receipt which you return to them when you return.
+Also note the free walking sticks available near the entrance (return these also when departing).
+Walking sticks are good to have especially if you decide to hike to the top of Huayna Picchu (see below).

-Currently you must purchase your tickets in one of two places as tickets are no longer sold at the main entrance to Machu Picchu.
+Visitors must purchase tickets in one of two places as tickets are no longer sold at the main entrance to Machu Picchu.

 1. Machu Picchu Cultural Centre Machu Picchu Cultural Centre in the town of Aguas Calientes (15 minutes from the entrance to Machu Picchu

 2. At the Instituto Nacional de Cultura on Calle San Bernado, a few blocks off of the main square (Plaza de Armas) in Cuzco.
-The ticket is valid for 3 days, but once you use it, is onlygood on the day of use.
+The ticket is valid for 3 days after the purchase date but can only be used to enter Machu Picchu one time.

-As you walk the trail heading towards Machu Picchu from the main entrance, you can either walk all the way up to the Hut (as mentioned above), or you can walk into the Machu Picchu ruins by leaving the main trail and walking by one of two small houses, and then walking along one of the terraces that are built into the hillside.
-If you continue along the terrace you will soon be in the actual ruins.
-This is a shortcut to Machu Picchu, rather than walking to the lookout Hut (as mentioned above) and then having to walk into the ruins.
+As you walk the trail heading towards Machu Picchu from the main entrance, you can either walk all the way up to the hut (as mentioned above), or you can walk into the Machu Picchu ruins by leaving the main trail and walking by one of two small houses, and then walking along one of the terraces built into the hillside.
+Continuing along the terrace one will soon be in the actual ruins.
+This is a shortcut to Machu Picchu, rather than walking to the lookout hut (as mentioned above) and then having to walk into the ruins.

-You also have a choice of hiking several trails within the immediate vicinity.
-You can hike up the main Machu Picchu mountain or the jagged mountain that serves as the backdrop for Machu Picchu called Huayna Picchu.
+Visitors also have a choice of hiking several trails within the immediate vicinity including up Machu Picchu Mountain or Huayna Picchu, the the jagged mountain directly behind Machu Picchu.

-The climb up Huayna Picchu mountain is well worth the climb if you are in shape and don’t mind a steep arduous climb.
+The climb up Huayna Picchu mountain is well worth doing if you are in shape and don’t mind a steep arduous climb.
 The views from the top are spectacular.
 From the check in hut at the beginning of this trail it takes about 1 hour to reach the top of the mountain.
-The beginning of this trail to the top of Huayna Picchu is all the way at the backend of the Machu Picchu ruins (ie, you will need to walk all the way through the actual ruins to get to this trailhead).
-You need to sign your name and time you start the hike on the registry here.
+The beginning of the trail to the top of Huayna Picchu is located to the rear of Machu Picchu (IE, you will need to walk all the way through the actual ruins to reach the trailhead).
+Hikers need to sign their name and start time on the registry.
 Every name is listed next to a number, be sure to remember your “number” as the pages fill up with names of climbers, later in the day.
-As of 2008, the trail closes at 1pm.
-When you return from this trail you will also need to sign your name in order to checkout.
+The trail closes at 1pm.
+When you return you will also need to sign your name in order to checkout.

 The trail is narrow and very steep – fortunately there are ropes and cables mounted next to the steepest sections.
-Be very careful on this trail especially going down and if the rocks are wet this makes them quite slippery.
-Towards the top you will find a set of stone steps which are set into an almost vertical part of the trail.
-As you reach these steps you can choose to walk to the right or left or you can walk right up the stone steps.
+Be very careful especially going down; wet rocks makes hiking extra slippery.
+Towards the top a set of stone steps are set into an almost vertical part of the trail.
+As you reach these steps you can choose to walk to the right or left or you can walk straight up the steps.
 Taking the left path is probably a little easier hike to the top.
 The right side will lead to three man made stone platforms with rock steps sticking out the side.
-Once you descend these, paying particular attention to stay away from the vertical multiple thousand foot drop, you will climb under and through several large boulders at which point you will find yourself right next to the top of the mountain.
+Once you descend slightly through these, pay particular attention to stay away from the vertical multiple thousand foot drop.
+Then you will climb under and through several large boulders at which point you will find yourself right next to the top of the mountain.

-There are great views of the surrounding mountains from the top, although the main city of Machu Picchu is somewhat lost in the surrounding views as well as it is partially hidden by the mountain you are on.
-At certain times of the year there may be many black little biting flies directly at the top of this mountain.
-They are quite annoying as they are buzzing around where the best photo opportunities are located.
-However, once you get off the top rock on this mountain the flies leave you alone!
+The summit offers stunning views of the surrounding mountain, although Machu Picchu is somewhat lost in the surrounding views as it is partially hidden by the mountain you are on.
+At certain times of the year hundreds of black little biting flies hang out around the summit.
+They are quite annoying as they buzz around the prime viewing spots.
+However, once you get off the top rock on this mountain the flies leave you alone.
 The rope that used to be anchored in one of the rock faces below the summit is no longer there, so be careful if you decide to descend from the summit on the steep rock face.